MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 - **Classification label** - Search for files with specific tags set.
 Labels are either:
     - **Azure Information Protection tags** - Requires integration with Azure Information Protection.
-    - **Cloud App Security tags** - Provides more insight into the files it scans.
-For each file scanned by Cloud App Security DLP, you can know if inspection was blocked because the file is encrypted or corrupted.
+    - **Defender for Cloud Apps tags** - Provides more insight into the files it scans.
+For each file scanned by Defender for Cloud Apps DLP, you can know if inspection was blocked because the file is encrypted or corrupted.
 For instance, you can set up policies to alert and quarantine password protected files that are shared externally.
         - **Azure RMS encrypted** – Files whose content wasn't inspected because they have an Azure RMS encryption set.
         - **Password encrypted** – Files whose content wasn't inspected because they're password protected by the user.
         - **Corrupt file** – Files whose content wasn't inspected because their contents couldn't be read.

-- **File type** – Cloud App Security takes both the MIME type received (see table) from the service and scans the file to determine the true file type.
+- **File type** – Defender for Cloud Apps takes both the MIME type received (see table) from the service and scans the file to determine the true file type.
 This scan is for files that are relevant for data scan (documents, images, presentations, spreadsheets, text, and zip/archive files).
 The filter works per file/folder type.
 For example, All folders that are ... or All spreadsheet files that are...

     | MIME type | File type |
     |--|--|